stonepros/stone/doc/install/manual-freebsd-deployment.rst

-  For example, when you run multiple clusters in a :ref:`multisite configuration <multisite>`, the cluster name (e.g., ``us-west``, ``us-east``) identifies the cluster for the current CLI session. **Note:** To identify the cluster name on the command line interface, specify the a Ceph configuration file with the cluster name (e.g., ``ceph.conf``, ``us-west.conf``, ``us-east.conf``, etc.).
+  For example, when you run multiple clusters in a :ref:`multisite configuration <multisite>`, the cluster name (e.g., ``us-west``, ``us-east``) identifies the cluster for the current CLI session. **Note:** To identify the cluster name on the command line interface, specify the a Stone configuration file with the cluster name (e.g., ``ceph.conf``, ``us-west.conf``, ``us-east.conf``, etc.).
   Also see CLI usage (``ceph --cluster {cluster-name}``).

 - **Monitor Name:** Each monitor instance within a cluster has a unique name.
-  In common practice, the Ceph Monitor name is the host name (we recommend one Ceph Monitor per host, and no commingling of Ceph OSD Daemons with Ceph Monitors).
+  In common practice, the Stone Monitor name is the host name (we recommend one Stone Monitor per host, and no commingling of Stone OSD Daemons with Stone Monitors).
 You may retrieve the short hostname with ``hostname -s``.

 - **Monitor Map:** Bootstrapping the initial monitor(s) requires you to generate a monitor map.
 The monitor map requires the ``fsid``, the cluster